Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 * Add the CLOUDINARY_URL to the Config Vars in Heroku.

+* Also Add the DISABLE_COLLECTSTATIC Key with the value of 1

 * Change the static file settings in Django by altering the following.

  * The STATIC_URL